fleetdm/fleet/articles/enforce-disk-encryption.md

 _Available in Fleet Premium_

-In Fleet, you can enforce disk encryption for your macOS and Windows hosts.
+In Fleet, you can enforce disk encryption for your macOS and Windows hosts, and verify disk encryption for Ubuntu Linux and Fedora Linux hosts.

-> Apple calls this [FileVault](https://support.apple.com/en-us/HT204837) and Microsoft calls this [BitLocker](https://learn.microsoft.com/en-us/windows/security/operating-system-security/data-protection/bitlocker/).
+> Apple calls this [FileVault](https://support.apple.com/en-us/HT204837), Microsoft calls this [BitLocker](https://learn.microsoft.com/en-us/windows/security/operating-system-security/data-protection/bitlocker/), and Linux typically uses [LUKS](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup) (Linux Unified Key Setup).

-When disk encryption is enforced, hosts’ disk encryption keys will be stored in Fleet.
+When disk encryption is enforced, hosts' disk encryption keys will be stored in Fleet.

 For macOS hosts that automatically enroll, disk encryption is enforced during Setup Assistant.
 For Windows, disk encryption is enforced on the C: volume (default system/OS drive).
+On Linux, encryption requires user interaction to encrypt the device with LUKS.

 ## Enforce disk encryption

 You can enforce disk encryption using the Fleet UI, Fleet API, or [Fleet's GitOps workflow](https://github.com/fleetdm/fleet-gitops).

-Fleet UI:
+#### Fleet UI:

 1. In Fleet, head to the **Controls > OS settings > Disk encryption** page.